-529.1.7 Prior Authorization
+529.1.7 PRIOR AUTHORIZATION

 All requests for covered services requiring prior authorization must be submitted to the UMC for medical necessity determination.
-Nationally accredited, evidence-based, medically-appropriate criteria, such as InterQual, or other medical-appropriateness criteria approved by BMS, are utilized for reviewing medical necessity of services requested.
+Nationally accredited, evidence-based, medically appropriate criteria, such as InterQual, or other medical appropriateness criteria approved by BMS, are utilized for reviewing medical necessity of services requested.

 It is the responsibility of the enrolled treating, prescribing, ordering, or referring practitioner to submit a request to the UMC with relevant medical documentation that justifies the medical necessity of the proposed procedure/service.
-Clinical documentation submitted for prior authorization review must not be more than six months old.
+Clinical documentation submitted for prior authorization review must not be more than 6 months old.

 If the covered services are provided before the prior authorization is confirmed, the service will be denied and cannot be reimbursed by BMS.
-Request for or receipt of prior authorization does not guarantee approval or payment
+Request for or receipt of prior authorization does not guarantee approval or payment.

-It is recommended that the UMC web portal be utilized for submitting any request for services requiring prior authorization.
-Providers using the UMC password-protected web portal to submit prior authorization requests may also use the password-protected web portal to obtain the approval(s) and their assigned prior authorization number(s), or the denial(s) and the reason(s) for the denial(s) within two business days after submitting the request and clinical documentation.
+It is recommended that the UMC's web portal at https://providerportal.apshealthcare.com be utilized for submitting any request for services requiring prior authorization.
+Providers using the UMC password protected web portal to submit prior authorization requests may also use the password protected web portal to obtain the approval(s) and their assigned prior authorization number(s), or the denial(s) and the reason(s) for the denial(s) within a very short time after submitting the request and clinical documentation.

-When the request for service is denied based on medical necessity, the denial is communicated to the provider of service via the UMC's password-protected web portal with the reason(s) of denial and notification of their right for reconsideration of the denial.
-The member or their legal representative is notified of the denial with information related to their right of a Fair Hearing with a copy of the Request for Fair Hearing form for the submission to BMS.
+When a request for service is denied based on medical necessity, the denial is communicated to the provider of service via the UMC's password protected web portal with the reason(s) of denial and notification of their right for reconsideration of the denial.
+The member or their legal representative is notified of the denial with information related to their right of a fair hearing with a copy of the Request for Fair Hearing Form for submission to BMS.